Why bother with digital asset management?

-Well, if you have a company logo and at least one colleague who sometimes need to use it, technically you’re already practicing some form of digital asset management.
+If you have a company logo and at least one colleague who sometimes needs to use it, technically you’re already practicing some form of digital asset management.
 The question is whether you’re doing it well or not.

 When you force your colleagues to go looking for your logo on a search engine (yes, it happens!) or pester the Marketing team for the latest product shots, that’s really more like digital asset mismanagement.
 But I get it.
 Keeping track of all your company content including new campaign material, staff portraits, template updates, and more can be quite the task.
 Not to mention making sure it’s available in all the right channels.
 So, you do your best to update what you can, field as many requests as possible, and improvise.
 You also learn to live with a constant lack of control.

-Unless of course you choose to use a system.
+Unless of course, you choose to use a system.
 Enter the not-so-sexy world of DAMs.
 Digital Asset Management systems range from simple file storage solutions to state-of-the-art platforms with every imaginable feature under the sun.
-What they all have in common however is a pretty boring segment to reside in.
+However, what they all have in common is a pretty boring segment to reside in.
 We can admit it… file storage really isn’t that exciting.

-But then again, neither is insurance or a trip to the dentist, but it’s still good for you.
+But then again, neither is insurance nor a dentist trip, but it’s still good for you.

 Not convinced by a sentence with a vague dental hygiene reference?
-Ok, here are seven relevant reasons to DAM:
+Ok, here are 7 relevant reasons for DAM.

-One of our customers, PayEx, saw a 5X increase in the usage of the brand assets already available to employees, simply because they switched to Pickit.
+how PayEX saw a 5X increase in the usage of the brand assets after switching to Pickit 👈

 5X 50X